Rubicon Minerals slashes gold estimate, considers sale

-(Reuters) - Canadian gold miner Rubicon Minerals Corp cut the gold reserve estimate for its Phoenix mine in Ontario by 86 percent and said it was considering selling itself among other options, sending its shares down 60 percent.
+Jan 11 (Reuters) - Canadian gold miner Rubicon Minerals Corp cut the gold reserve estimate for its Phoenix mine in Ontario by 86 percent and said it was evaluating strategic options including a sale, sending its shares down 60 percent.

 Rubicon said on Monday the inferred gold reserves at the mine was now 0.3 million ounces, compared with the 2.2 million ounces it estimated in 2013.